FPWA-FiscalPolicy/Federal-Budget-Analyzer/ReadMe.md

 ### Footnotes
-(1) Suggested citation: FPWA analysis
+1. Suggested citation: FPWA analysis
-(2) Watch FPWA’s Federal Funds Tracker for forthcoming updates that include the addition of the remaining NYC human services agencies.
+2. Watch FPWA’s Federal Funds Tracker for forthcoming updates that include the addition of the remaining NYC human services agencies.
-(3) Visit FPWA's Tableau page for in-depth analysis of the impact of federal budget proposals on these agencies' budgets (https://public.tableau.com/profile/fpwa#!/)
+3. Visit FPWA's Tableau page for in-depth analysis of the impact of federal budget proposals on these agencies' budgets (https://public.tableau.com/profile/fpwa#!/)
-(4) Because member' audits run a year behind, this analysis examines FFY 21 proposals on a member’s FY 19 federal grants.
+4. Because member' audits run a year behind, this analysis examines FFY 21 proposals on a member’s FY 19 federal grants.
 Analysis assumes cut to these grants would be evenly distributed across organizations

-##Additional Resources
+#### Additional Resources
 Learn more about the federal budget process  (https://federalfundstracker.org/federal-budget-basics/) Explore additional 'Open Data' tools and learn more about our methodology (https://federalfundstracker.org/open-data/)

-##Contact Info
+##### Contact Info
 Derek Thomas, Senior Fiscal Policy Analyst @ FPWA		(dthomas@fpwa.org) Gaurav Gupta-Casale, Fiscal Policy Analyst @ FPWA		(ggupta-casale@fpwa.org)